junxit/us-congress-bills-116/bill.md

     - **(A)** combating terrorists, including the Islamic State of Iraq and Syria (ISIS);
     - **(B)** preventing Iran from achieving a nuclear weapons capability; and
     - **(C)** supporting the people of Iraq, Iran, and other countries throughout the Middle East who demand an end to government corruption and violations of basic human rights.
   - **(5)** Over the past eight months, in response to rising tensions with Iran, the United States has introduced over 15,000 additional forces into the Middle East.
-The killing of Iranian General Qassem Soleimani, as well as Iran’s ballistic missile attack on Iraqi bases, risks significant escalation in hostilities between the United States and Iran.
   - **(6)** When the United States uses military force, the American people and members of the United States Armed Forces deserve a credible explanation regarding such use of military force.
   - **(7)** The War Powers Resolution (50 U.S.C.
 1541 et seq.) requires the President to consult with Congress “in every possible instance” before introducing United States Armed Forces into hostilities.
   - **(8)** Congress has not authorized the President to use military force against Iran.